Jon Berti Preview, Player Props: Marlins vs. Pirates

-On Friday, Jon Berti (1.071 slugging percentage in past 10 games, including four home runs) and the Miami Marlins play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+On Saturday, Jon Berti (hitting .467 in his past 10 games) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
 First pitch is at 6:35 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3 with a home run and an RBI) against the Mets.
+He had a hitless showing in his last game (0-for-2) against the Pirates.

 Sportsbook Promo Codes